mintic-ai/ephemeral/docs/guides/extending-api.md

 # API Extension Guide

-This guide provides comprehensive instructions for extending the Docker On-Demand API with new endpoints, middleware, validation patterns, and error handling.
+This guide provides comprehensive instructions for extending the Ephemeral API with new endpoints, middleware, validation patterns, and error handling.
 It covers best practices for maintaining consistency and reliability across the API surface.

 ## API Architecture Overview

-The Docker On-Demand API is built using Express.js with a structured approach to:
+The Ephemeral API is built using Express.js with a structured approach to:

 - **Route Organization**: Logical grouping of related endpoints
 - **Middleware Pipeline**: Request processing, validation, and error handling